jmcglone/jmcglone.github.io/_posts/2018-04-03-Tools-for-microarchitectural-benchmarking.md

 Notice, that again I was able to specify the counters I want to measure using `-g` option.
 Keeping in mind that we did 10000 iterations, results somewhat match with uarch-bench (see above).

+Sources and output of this experiment can be found on my [github](https://github.com/dendibakh/dendibakh.github.io/tree/master/_posts/code/Tools_for_microarchitectural_benchmarking/likwid).

 ## Benchmarking using assembly instructions
 ------